System Design Space

 Service mesh architecture moves network rules and security policy out of application code and into the platform layer.
 The benefit is consistent control over service-to-service traffic, encryption, authorization, and telemetry at scale.

-The cost is operational complexity: the control plane becomes a critical platform component, and each sidecar adds resource usage, another network hop, and new debugging scenarios.
+The cost is operational complexity: the control plane becomes a critical platform component, and in the classic sidecar model each proxy adds resource usage, another network hop, and new debugging scenarios.
+A proxy in every pod is no longer inevitable, though: sidecarless data planes — Istio ambient mode and Cilium Service Mesh — change the economics of the mesh, with trade-offs of their own.

 Why adopt a service mesh